Particular/docs.particular.net/samples/cooperative-cancellation/sample.md

 When the endpoint is started, a message is sent to the endpoint, which triggers a long-running message handler.
 The handler enters an infinite loop, logging a message every two seconds, by calling the async `Task.Delay()` operation.
 The `CancellationToken` provided by the message handling context object is passed to `Task.Delay()` to cancel the delay operation if the `context.CancellationToken.IsCancellationRequested` property is set to `true`.

+> [!NOTE]
-Note: The NServiceBus pipeline filters out the `OperationCanceledException` specifically when the `CancellationToken.IsCancellationRequested` property is set to `true`.
+> The NServiceBus pipeline filters out the `OperationCanceledException` specifically when the `CancellationToken.IsCancellationRequested` property is set to `true`.
 Further details on this behavior can be found in the [cancellation and catching exceptions](/nservicebus/cancellation-and-catching-exceptions.md) documentation.

 snippet: LongRunningMessageHandler